 The school expects students to perform to the best of their ability.
 Teachers are expected to evaluate student progress on a regular basis.
 Students will be given quizzes or tests regularly.
-After the test is graded, it will be sent home for the parent/guardian to review and sign.
+After the test is graded, it will be sent home for the parent/guardian to review and sign, or posted to Educate for parents viewing.
 A parent/guardian's signature indicates that the parent/guardian is aware of the student's progress.